Get your home holiday-ready 🎄 SEE ALL IDEAS

 Display a Feather Tree

-The first artificial Christmas tree, the feather tree, has origins dating back to mid-19th-century Germany.
+The first artificial Christmas tree, which was a feather tree, has origins dating back to mid-19th-century Germany.
 The thin-branched trees became popular in America in the 1920s, when European immigrants carried their holiday traditions to their new homes.
 Add a feather tree, like this feather tree from Wayfair, to your holiday decor for a touch of whimsy and historical charm.

 Related: